A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Fingerprint Database Generation Method

 \section{Fingerprint Database Generation Method}

 In this section, the fingerprint database generation method is proposed based on the CIR modeling method and the spatial consistency procedure.

 Before illustrating the method for generating the database, we first introduce the relationship between the fingerprint database and the CIRs.
-Let $\mathcal{P}$ denote the set of surveying positions where fingerprint data is collected, as illustrated in Section.~\ref{smpssection}.
-Let $S_{P}$ denote the number of surveying positions.
+Let $\mathcal{P}$ denote the set of surveying positions where fingerprint data are collected, as illustrated in Section.~\ref{smpssection}.
+Let $P$ denote the number of surveying positions.
 At each surveying position, assume $N$ measurements are taken at Rx.
-At the $n$-th measurement, the beamforming of Tx is configured as $\mathbf{f}^{n}_{T}$, and the phase shift of the $i$-th reflective unit is configured as $\theta^{n}_{i}$.
-Let $\mathbf{H}^{n}_{p}(\tau)$ \footnote{Note that $\mathbf{H}^{n}_{p}(\tau)$ is a function of $\theta^{n}_{i}$, since the VLoS path and DB-NLoS path are related to the phase shifts, as shown in Eq.~(\ref{channelvlos}) and Eq.~(\ref{channeldbnlos}).} and $\mathrm{RSS}^{n}_{p}$ denote the CIR and the RSS at the $p$-th surveying position at the $n$-th measurement, respectively.
+At the $n$-th measurement, the beamforming of Tx is configured as $\mathbf{f}^{n}_{T}$, and the phase shift matrix of RIS is configured as $\bm{\Omega}^{n}$.
+Let $\mathbf{H}^{n}_{p}(\tau)$ \footnote{Note that $\mathbf{H}^{n}_{p}(\tau)$ is a function of $\bm{\Omega}^{n}$, since the VLoS path and DB-NLoS path are related to the phase shift matrix, as shown in Eq.~(\ref{channelvlos}) and Eq.~(\ref{channeldbnlos}).} and $\mathrm{RSS}^{n}_{p}$ denote the CIR and the RSS at the $p$-th surveying position at the $n$-th measurement, respectively\footnote{In this paper, RSS is selected as the wireless fingerprint.
+However, our approach can be easily extended to a channel state information (CSI)-based WFL system, as the CSI matrix can be directly computed using the CIRs \cite{xu2024swin}.}.
 We have

 where $P_{0}$ is the transmit power of Tx, and $x^{n}$ is the transmit symbol, which is usually set to be 1.
-At the $p$-th surveying position, the fingerprint data pair is given by $\{\mathrm{RSS}^{n}_{p}\}_{n=1}^{N}, \mathcal{P}(p)$, where $\mathcal{P}(p)$ denotes the coordination of this position.
+At the $p$-th surveying position, the fingerprint data pair is given by $(\{\mathrm{RSS}^{n}_{p}\}_{n=1}^{N}, \mathcal{P}(p))$, where $\mathcal{P}(p)$ denotes the coordinate of this position.
 By collecting all fingerprint data pairs, the fingerprint database, denoted as $\mathcal{D}$, is given by

 The proposed fingerprint database generation method is outlined in Fig.~\ref{framfig}.
 It consists of the preparation stage, CIR generation stage and database generation stage.
 The preparation stage establishes basic settings and spatially consistent maps of channel parameters.
 The CIR generation stage establishes the CIRs at surveying positions, and the database generation stage establishes the fingerprint database.